Mecklenburg Agencies

 Mecklenburg County NIBRS Crime Data

-Crime trends in Mecklenburg County, North Carolina from 2022 Q3 to 2025 Q2 show a declining pattern, averaging 2,086.0 incidents per 100,000 people, higher than the state average of 1,459.7 and higher than the national average of 1,248.9.
-In 2025, Mecklenburg County's crime rate was 2,023.4, down 6% compared to 2024's 2,145.7.
-Nationally, crime rates have been declining, with a 2025 average of 1,157.3 down 10% from 2024's 1,286.0.
+Crime data for Mecklenburg County, North Carolina shows a declining trend from 2022 Q3 to 2025 Q2, averaging 2,086.0 per 100,000, higher than the state average of 1,459.7 and higher than the national average of 1,248.9.
+In 2025, the rate was 2,023.4, down 6% from 2024.
+The state rate was 1,397.2 down 6% from 2024, and nationally 1,157.3 down 10% from 2024.

 View Raw Crime Data